mspeculatrix/FlashROM/flashterm/README.md

 ## TO DO

 - Add command line options so that upload & flash routines can be called from a script.

-## VERSION HISTORY

-### v1.3 - 24/09/2025

-- Some bugs squashed.
-- Really working now.

-### v1.2 - 07/07/2025

-- Added file selection.
-Working version.

-### v1.1 - 06/07/2025

-- Moved UI stuff to a package.
-- Created file package.
-- Added READ function.

-### v1.0 - 04/07/2025

-Everything basically working, including curses UI.
+These would work in command line mode, without curses.

 ## Resources